 All adults 21 and over can now legally purchase cannabis at 12 dispensaries in the state

-Students of color express why they took out student loans, and how it’s impacting them now and in the future
+Students explain why they took out student loans and how it’s impacting them now.

 The MTA’s proposal calls for trade-offs and the elimination of some stops.